dischargedpremise/dischargedpremise.github.io/_posts/2017-01-21-program-verification-dafny-intro.md

 }
 ```

 Notice the difference with <a href="./#check_max2">check_max2</a>.
-The current assertion essentially requires the postcondition that we explicitly left unspecified: the relation between inputs and the output when value `a` is less than value `b`.
+The current assertion essentially requires the postcondition that we explicitly left unspecified: the relation between inputs and the output, particularly when value `a` is less than value `b`.
 Would the verifier be able to establish this requirement on its own?

 When checked, Dafny breaks the bad news: